-The Nominating Committee proposes reelecting Göta Dahlin, Christian Hermelin, Märtha Josefsson, Erik Paulsson, Svante Paulsson och Mats Qviberg to the Board.
-Out of the proposed Directors, Erik Paulsson is to be regarded as dependent both in relation to the company and in relation to major shareholders, Svante Paulsson as dependent in relation to major shareholders and the CEO, Christian Hermelin, as dependent in relation to the company.
-The other proposed Directors are, according to the definitions contained in the Code and listing agreement, independent in relation to both the company and major shareholders.
+The Nominating Committee proposes reelecting Göta Dahlin, Oscar Engelbert, Christian Hermelin, Märtha Josefsson, Pär Nuder, Erik Paulsson, Svante Paulsson and Mats Qviberg, and electing Eva Eriksson to the Board.
+Accordingly, the Nomination Committee proposes that the number of Board members be increased by one to a maximum of nine members.
+Out of the proposed Directors, Erik Paulsson is to be regarded as dependent in relation to the company, the Group management and in relation to major shareholders, Svante Paulsson as dependent in relation to major shareholders, Oscar Engelbert as dependant in relation to the company, and the CEO, Christian Hermelin, as dependent in relation to the company and the Group management.
+The other proposed Directors are, according to the definitions contained in the Code, independent in relation to the company, the Group management and major shareholders.

 Rules of procedure and instructions

-Each year, the Board of Directors of

-Fabege adopts a set of rules of procedure,

-including instructions on division of

-labour and reporting, to supplement the

-provisions of the Companies Act, Fabege's

-Articles of Association and the Code.
+Each year, the Board of Directors of Fabege adopts a set of rules of procedure, including instructions on division of labour and reporting, to supplement the provisions of the Companies Act, Fabege's Articles of Association and the Code.